kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - `>`
   - *Use your level up for healing while fighting the Matriarch.
 If you need more health try to avoid using the Advanced Medpacs if you can.*
 - Attack and kill only the Matriarch.
+  - *You can try looting all but the 'Glowing Crystal Formation', after defeating the Matriarch, for a chance to loot a Crystal, Nextor!*
+  - *If you do manage to loot a Crystal Nextor you won't have to do the shopping trip with Oondar!*
 - Head back to where Vrook is captured by the Mercenaries: 1
 - Cast Force Valor.  `\`
 - Cast Burst of Speed.  `\`